Locum Tenens Physician Malpractice Coverage & Risk Management

 • How malpractice differs across states

-• Risk management strategies for locum tenens physicians
+• Risk management strategies for locum tenens docs

 What Is a Locum Tenens Physician?